 It’s important that you:

 - Be crystal clear in your description of each market you serve.

 - Be specific in the value you offer and the problems you solve.

 - Get inside the head of your consumer and know how they’ll interact with your business.

-Keeping your social media accounts flowing with great content in your field is super important for consistency but it can also be a motivator for you.
-Look at your daily networking on social media as little mini interviews.
+Keeping your social media accounts flowing with significant content in your field is essential for consistency but can also motivate you.
+Look at your daily networking on social media as little mini-interviews.
 You never know who is following your conversations.
-Therefore, keep it smart and professional and it may pay off with the right connection down the line.
+Therefore, keep it competent and professional; it may pay off with the proper connection.

 Announce your goals